BobbyRaduloff/lowlevelboris/posts/bare-metal-hello-world-you-dont-need-an-os.md

 # Introduction
 We all remember the first time we made a terminal print out those blissful words by ourselves.
-It"s what got us on this journey as developers in the first place and so it holds a special place in our hearts.
+It's what got us on this journey as developers in the first place and so it holds a special place in our hearts.
 I like revisiting such moments and seeing what more can be learned from them.
 This usually involves doing something simple from your "junior dev years" with some extra constraints such as: